 here's what you missed at the grammys last night

-Last night, the music industry and friends gathered at L.A.'s Staples Center for The Grammy Awards.
-With the premiere show, the red carpet, the live broadcast main event complete with performances and all major award giving, it felt like it lasted forever.
-A total of 70 small trophies were given out during an evening of highs, lows and political statements.
-In major categories it came down to a battle of the i-D cover stars that most were referring to as Adele vs. Beyonce.
+Last night, the music industry gathered at L.A.'s Staples Center for The Grammy Awards.
+Between the premiere show, the red carpet, the live broadcast main event — complete with performances and all major awards — it felt like it lasted forever.
+A total of 70 small trophies were given out during an evening of highs, lows, and political statements.
+In major categories it came down to a battle of the i-D cover stars: Adele vs. Beyoncé.
 FrOcean wasn't there at all.
 Adele channelled Cady Heron in Mean Girls.
 Here's what you missed.

 Bowie won big from beyond.